tanoManzo/notes/The Nucleotide Transformer - Building and Evaluating Robust Foundation Models for Human Genomics.md

 Using probing, our models outperformed or matched 11 out of 18 baselines (Table 4).
 This number increases to 15 out of 18 after fine-tuning (Fig. 1).

 Even though fine-tuning was not extensively studied in previous work [5], possibly due to its high compute requirements, we overcame this limitation by relying on a recent parameter efficient fine-tuning technique [27] requiring only 0.1% of the total model parameters to be tuned.
+This technique allowed for faster fine-tuning on a single GPU, in addition to reducing the storage needs by 1000-fold over all fine-tuning parameters, and increasing performance.
+Coincidentally, while using simple downstream models on embeddings might appear faster and less compute-intensive, in practice we observed that rigorous probing was more compute-intensive compared to fine-tuning, as the choice of the layer, downstream model, and hyperparameters strongly impacted the performance.